China Box Office: 'Ready Player One' Rockets Past $100M

 But with Ready Player, the Chinese finally have a Spielberg blockbuster to call their own.
 A 1980s-themed adaptation of Ernest Cline's cult novel of the same name, Ready Player One follows Wade Watts (Tye Sheridan), a teenage gamer on a high-stakes hunt in a VR-like video game world called the OASIS.
 Meanwhile, an evil corporation led by Nolan Sorrento (Ben Mendelsohn) is also hot on the trail.

-The film will have the China market to itself until Dwanye Johnson's Rampage crashes into local multiplexes on April 13.
+The film will have the China market to itself until Dwayne Johnson's Rampage crashes into local multiplexes on April 13.